Tritype® Archetypes

 Another way of looking at these combinations is to consider what each type brings to each Tritype®.
 If your primary type is 8, you might have a Tritype® configuration of 874.
 The primary Enneagram Type would be Type 8; however, this Tritype® combination indicates that this Tritype® would most likely be a strong, positive person who seeks solutions (8), options (7), and meaning (4).

 What is fascinating is that the strategy of Type 8 merges with the other two types together, creating a new type unto itself.
 With the other two types in the Tritype®, the 8 desire is to overcome obstacles; then they also employ the strategy of Type 7 and Type 4.
-The continuously ossiciliate.
+The types in the Tritype® expand, contract, and flow in a continuously oscillating manner.
+This reveals the particular pattern of each Tritype® and how to intervene in an effective manner.

 Instinctual Stacking vs Tritype® Stacking